svermeulen/vim-easyclip/README.md

 ### Yank Buffer ###

-Easyclip allows you to yank and cut things without worrying about losing text that you copied previously.
+EasyClip allows you to yank and cut things without worrying about losing text that you copied previously.
 It achieves this by storing all yanks into a buffer, which you can cycle through forward or backwards to choose the yank that you want

 This works very similar to the way [YankRing](https://github.com/vim-scripts/YankRing.vim) and [YankStack](https://github.com/maxbrunsfeld/vim-yankstack) work, in that you can use a key binding to toggle between different yanks immediately after triggering a paste or substitute.
 (Most of the functionality is actually taken and adapted from Yankstack, with changes to make it work with substitute)